 A long line is a long leash or rope or tether, which gives your dog to roam more freely within the yard when you’re out there.

 It’s similar to the tie-outs or tethers mentioned above, but it’s typically connected directly to the user instead of a permanent anchor.
-It is then being a long-term anchor.
+It is then a long-term anchor.
 With one, your pet can explore a wide area and remain inside those boundaries surrounding your home.

 It’s not an ideal solution for the long term.
 It is essential to be out in the open with your pet when using the line.
 However, a line of lengthy length can be helpful in the short term or when playing in the backyard together with the pet.